scrasmussen/wrf_hydro_nwm_public/trunk/NDHMS/unit/README.md

 Create a new `.pf` module file.
 Add a new entry to `CMakeLists.txt` using
 	`add_pfunit_ctest`, making sure that the module name matches the file name.
-Also, make sure that `add_pfunit_ctest` has a `LINK_LIBRARIES` entry or the
+Also, make sure that `add_pfunit_ctest` function has a `LINK_LIBRARIES`
-	needs files may not be populated correctly.
+    argument or the needed files may not be populated correctly.

 ## `.pf` Fortran Formatting in Editor